15 Places You Should Go Hiking in Scotland

 This is a great picnic hike if you don’t feel like going at a fast pace.
 Plus, there’s an ice cream shop nearby to finish off the walk with a treat.

+It’s amazing some of the best hiking in Scotland can be found so close to a city!
 If you’re staying in Glasgow, then you’re not terribly far from this rocky hike.
 It’s an hour away from the closest coastal city (Ardrossan), and from there, it’s another hour on a ferry.
 The hike itself is three hours from the bottom to the peak.
 Since Goatfell is the highest point on the island, you’re guaranteed some pretty amazing views.

 The peak sits at an elevation of 874 meters, so because of the steep incline, this is a moderately challenging hike—it’s better suited to intermediate level hikers and up.
 The peak is also somewhat level, so there’s plenty of room to sit down and have a small lunch.